Chayda/Election_Analysis/README.md

 ## Election-Audit Results:
 ###
 •	There were 369,711 votes cast in the election.

 •	The counties were:
   - Jefferson
   - Denver
   - Arapahoe

 •	The election results per county were:
   - Jefferson County  received 10.5% of the vote and 38,855 number of votes.
   - Denver County received 82.8% of the vote and 306,055 number of votes.
   - Arapahoe County received 6.7% of the vote and 24,801 number of votes.

-•	The county with the largest number of votes was Denver, which received 82.8% of the vote and
+•	The county with the largest number of votes was Denver, which received 82.8% of the vote and 306,055 number of votes.

 •	The candidates were:
   - Charles Casper Stockham
   - Diana Degette
   - Raymon Anthony Doane

 •	The candidate results were:
   - Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
   - Diana Degette received 73.8% of the vote and 272,892 number of votes.
   - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.

 •	The winner of the election was:
   - Diana Degette received 73.8% of the vote and 272,892 number of votes.